 Unfortunately, once a person has developed diabetes, it is generally not a curable condition (some patients recover from Type 2 diabetes after bariatric surgery).
 Some patients may find it goes into remission if they start to look after themselves properly, to exercise and to eat healthily and get to a healthy weight.
 However, for others, management has to be by either taking medication every day, in tablet form, or by way of insulin injections.

-We have acted in various cases where elderly patients have been neglected, leading to cuts, or blisters on their toes eventually turning into gangrenous wounds.
-The patients end up being rushed to a hospital when it is usually too late to save them from having to undergo an amputation of a toe, or even all of the toes and part of their foot.
-For patients suffering serious injuries, clearly it is important they have access to justice and that they do bring a diabetes negligence claim.
+We have acted in various cases where elderly patients have been neglected, leading to cuts, or blisters on their toes.
+These eventually turned into gangrenous wounds.
+The patients end up being rushed to a hospital.
+By this stage, it is usually too late to save them from having to undergo an amputation.
+This may be of a toe or even all of the toes and part of their foot.
+For patients suffering serious injuries, clearly it is important they have access to justice.
+They should bring a diabetes negligence claim.

 Doctors are under a reasonable duty of care to pay proper attention to injuries suffered by diabetic patients and to take into account their risk of poor healing, to avoid further complications occurring.

 Practical advice to avoid diabetes claims

 Of course, patients should also be educated by their doctor in how to monitor their own blood glucose levels.
 They should also be educated about the importance of monitoring their own blood glucose levels every day.

 If you, or a loved one, is diabetic, don’t allow yourselves to be lulled into a false sense of security just because all seems to be well and then stop seeing to the daily monitoring.
 You will just never know when things may change, and by then it may be too late to avoid an irreversible injury.
 Such injuries can lead to an inability to drive, work, or even to look after yourself on a daily basis without care from someone else.
 No one wants to end up in that position!